Jo Portman

-Joanna Portman (1979–2010) was a fictional Field Operative in the Counter-Terrorism department at MI5, featured in the British television series, Spooks, also known as MI5 in the United States.
+Joanna Portman (1979–2010) was a fictional Field Operative in the Counter-Terrorism department at MI5, featured in the British television series Spooks (also known as MI-5 in the United States).
 She was played by Miranda Raison.
 A former aspiring journalist, she joined the team in the fifth episode of series 4 after being recruited by Adam Carter; Jo retained her journalist occupation as her MI5 cover.
 She was killed in a volatile hostage situation in the third episode of the eighth series.

 Character history

-Introduction

 Jo is first introduced in the fifth episode of series four.
 At that time, Jo is an aspiring journalist with an inquisitive instinct and becomes embroiled in an undercover operation involving Section D. She immediately recognizes that Adam Carter, at the time posing as a gas engineer, isn't all he makes out to be and her latent skills are soon put to good use, ensuring the success of Adam and his colleagues.
 Having earned the respect of Adam and the rest of Section D, she is offered a job as a junior case officer on the grid and gladly accepts the role.

-Series 4-5

-Jo's initial strong start was marred by the death of Fiona, Adam's wife; Jo believed she was partly responsible.

-Throughout series 4 and 5, Jo develops a close relationship with fellow MI5 operative, Zafar Younis, although this never developed beyond subtle flirting.
-Zaf did offer her a room at his home after she explained she was having trouble keeping her true occupation secret from her flatmate whilst drunk, but it is unknown if she accepted the offer.
-It is also hinted that she cares very deeply for her mother, who is ill.

-As a junior case officer, Jo divided much of her time between grid based activities and field missions.
-Throughout her tenure on the show, she took part in many important missions including serving as the bodyguard (albeit secretly at first) to the Prime Minister's university aged son in series five, when she successfully helped him elude capture by a reactionary group of anti-government activists.